-a) The description fairly presents the trust funds management services made available to program entities of the system during some or all of the period August 1, 2020 to July 31, 2021 for processing their transactions as it relates to controls that are likely to be relevant to program entities' internal control over financial reporting.
-The criteria we used in making this assertion were that the description:
+- a) The Description fairly presents the System made available to program entities of the System during some or all of the period August 1, 2021 to July 31, 2022 for processing their transactions as it relates to controls that are likely to be relevant to program entities' internal control over financial reporting.
+The criteria we used in making this assertion were that the Description: - i. presents how the System made available to program entities of the System was designed and implemented to process relevant program entity transactions, including, if applicable: - (1) the types of services provided, including, as appropriate, the classes of transactions processed; - (2) the procedures, within both automated and manual systems, by which those services are provided, including, as appropriate, procedures by which transactions are initiated, authorized, recorded, processed, corrected as necessary, and transferred to the reports and other information prepared for program entities of the System;

-- i. presents how the system made available to program entities was designed and implemented to process relevant program entity transactions, including, if applicable: - (1) the types of services provided, including, as appropriate, the classes of transactions processed; - (2) the procedures, within both automated and manual systems, by which those services are provided, including, as appropriate, procedures by which transactions are initiated, authorized, recorded, processed, corrected as necessary, and transferred to the reports and other information prepared for program entities of the system; - (3) the information used in the performance of the procedures, including, if applicable, related accounting records, whether electronic or manual, and supporting information involved in initiating, authorizing, recording, processing, and reporting transactions; this includes the correction of incorrect information and how information is transferred to the reports and other information prepared for program entities; - (4) how the system captures and addresses significant events and conditions other than transactions; - (5) the process used to prepare reports and other information for program entities; - (6) services performed by a subservice organization, if any, including whether the carveout method or the inclusive method has been used in relation to them; - (7) the specified control objectives and controls designed to achieve those objectives, including, as applicable, complementary program entity controls and complementary subservice organization controls assumed in the design of the service organization's controls; and - (8) other aspects of our control environment, risk assessment process, information and communications (including the related business processes), control activities and monitoring activities that are relevant to the services provided. - ii. includes relevant details of changes to Fiscal Service's system during the period covered by the description. - iii. does not omit or distort information relevant to Fiscal Service's system, while acknowledging that the description is prepared to meet the common needs of a broad range of program entities of the system and their auditors, and may not, therefore, include every aspect of the trust funds management services that each individual program entity of the system and its auditor may consider important in its own particular environment. - b) The controls related to the control objectives stated in the description were suitably designed and operating effectively throughout the period August 1, 2020 to July 31, 2021 to achieve those control objectives if subservice organizations and program entities applied the complementary controls assumed in the design of Fiscal Service's controls throughout the period August 1, 2020 to July 31, 2021.
-The criteria we used in making this assertion were that: - i. the risks that threaten the achievement of the control objectives stated in the description have been identified by management of Fiscal Service;

-- ii. the controls identified in the description would, if operating effectively, provide reasonable assurance that those risks would not prevent the control objectives stated in the description from being achieved; and - iii. the controls were consistently applied as designed, including whether manual controls were applied by individuals who have the appropriate competence and authority.
+- (3) the information used in the performance of the procedures, including, if applicable, related accounting records, whether electronic or manual, and supporting information involved in initiating, authorizing, recording, processing, and reporting transactions; this includes the correction of incorrect information and how information is transferred to the reports and other information prepared for program entities; - (4) how the System captures and addresses significant events and conditions other than transactions; - (5) the process used to prepare reports and other information for program entities; - (6) services performed by a subservice organization, if any, including whether the carve-out method or the inclusive method has been used in relation to them; - (7) the specified control objectives and controls designed to achieve those objectives, including, as applicable, complementary program entity controls and complementary subservice organization controls assumed in the design of the service organization's controls; and - (8) other aspects of our control environment, risk assessment process, information and communications (including the related business processes), control activities and monitoring activities that are relevant to the services provided. - ii. includes relevant details of changes to Fiscal Service's System during the period covered by the Description. - iii. does not omit or distort information relevant to Fiscal Service's System, while acknowledging that the Description is prepared to meet the common needs of a broad range of program entities of the System and their auditors, and may not, therefore, include every aspect of the Investment and Redemption Services that each individual program entity of the System and its auditor may consider important in its own particular environment. - b) The controls related to the control objectives stated in the Description were suitably designed and operating effectively throughout the period August 1, 2021 to July 31, 2022 to achieve those control objectives if subservice organizations and program entities applied the complementary controls assumed in the design of Fiscal Service's controls throughout the period August 1, 2021 to July 31, 2022.
+The criteria we used in making this assertion were that: - i. the risks that threaten the achievement of the control objectives stated in the Description have been identified by management of Fiscal Service; - ii. the controls identified in the Description would, if operating effectively, provide reasonable assurance that those risks would not prevent the control objectives stated in the Description from being achieved; and - iii. the controls were consistently applied as designed, including whether manual controls were applied by individuals who have the appropriate competence and authority.